Date Issued: October 21, 2021

 - submit signed copies of all applicable CFR certification schedules for an electronically filed CFR;

-- submit independently certified general purpose financial statements for a given annual fiscal reporting period, if so required in the CFR Manual;
+- submit independently certified general-purpose financial statements for a given annual fiscal reporting period, if so required in the CFR Manual; and

-Effective immediately, a non-funded provider of OASAS certified services that does not comply with established reporting requirements as detailed in the applicable CFR Manual and Reporting Requirements for OASAS Reporting Entities may be sanctioned by imposition of a fine and/or limitation, suspension or revocation of its operating certificate.
+Effective immediately, a non-funded provider of OASAS certified services that does not comply with established reporting requirements as detailed in the applicable CFR Manual and Reporting Requirements for OASAS Reporting Entities may be sanctioned by imposition of a fine, the withholding of Medicaid revenue, and/or limitation, suspension or revocation of its operating certificate.
+The provider will not be in Good Standing.
 The suspension or revocation of a provider’s operating certificate prohibits the operation of any substance use disorder and/or problem gambling program requiring OASAS certification.
-Suspension or revocation of an OASAS operating certificate also prevents a provider from billing Medicaid, other third party payers and individual program participants for substance use disorder and/or problem gambling services.
+Suspension or revocation of an OASAS operating certificate also prevents a provider from billing Medicaid, other third-party payers and individual program participants for substance use disorder and/or problem gambling services.

 Upon OASAS' determination that the sanctioned service provider has come into full compliance with all applicable OASAS reporting requirements, OASAS may, at its discretion, lift any sanctions and return the provider to good standing.